A2osX/A2osX/.Docs/Command Guide.md

 | --- | --- |
 | FORMAT | In Progress | FORMAT \<BLOCKDEV\> [VOLUME.NAME] <br> -L : Low-Level Format *not currently supported <br> -1..9 : Catalog Size (block count) | 0.92 |

+The FORMAT command will erase an existing volume and update its name to the VOLUME.NAME supplied.
+FORMAT does not currently support low level formatting.
+The Volume/Device to be formatted must already be formatted.

 ### GREP